Nicolás Keenan: Early life

+Career

 Club career

 Keenan played for Club Egara in Spain from age 12 till he was 18.
 After the 2016 Junior World Cup in Lucknow, he moved to The Hague, Netherlands to play for HC Klein Zwitserland.

 International career

 Keenan had the opportunity to represent Spain as a junior, but he chose to play internationally for Argentina.
 He made his debut for the senior national team in the 2019 FIH Pro League.
 In July 2019, he was selected in the Argentina squad for the 2019 Pan American Games.
-They won the gold medal by defeating Canada 5-2 in the final.
+They won the gold medal by defeating Canada 5–2 in the final.
 On 25 June 2021, he was chosen to represent Argentina at the 2020 Summer Olympics.
 He made his World Cup debut at the 2023 Men's FIH Hockey World Cup.
 He appeared again at the 2024 Summer Olympics in Paris, initially as a reserve but later called up into the Argentinian squad which reached the quarter-finals.